BorgXQ/blackjack-optimizer/README.md

 # Ex2: Your cards are [7, 9] after splitting and the dealer's up-card is a 6
 python prediction.py --hand 7 9 --dealer 6 --split
 ```

-Running the first example, the output should be like as follows:
+After running the first example, the output should be look like the following:

 ```
 ------------------------------------------------------------------